Data Governance FAQs

 If you have a new kind of use for SSN (a new form, putting it in a new system, using it for a new purpose), you need a review.
 If you’ve had a review, but something important has changed with the use, you need to bring it back.
 Examples of that might be moving the system it’s in from on-premises to a cloud application, or storing it longer.
 You can learn more about SSN review on the Process for New or Changing How Social Security Numbers Are Used webpage.

 You can find more information about Business Associate Agreements on the Privacy Office’s website.
-If you have a review with the Data Governance Oversight Group, you will be referred to the IPO for assistance if it is likely a BAA will be needed.
+If you have a review with the Data Governance Oversight Group, you will be referred to the Institutional Privacy Office for assistance if it is likely a BAA will be needed.

 Is a Data Governance Review necessary?